 International travel awards range from $500-$1500 and can be used for airfare and related travel costs.
 International travel expenses need to be approved by the US Department of Education, which can take up to 30 days, so please do not book your travel until after the award notification.

 All full-time faculty at the University of Utah, including tenure-line and career-line faculty, are eligible to apply.
 Research and program development activity must be relevant to Latin American studies.
-To be eligible, travel must be completed by August 14, 2017.
+To be eligible, travel must be completed by the end of the summer.

 - Untenured and Mid-Career faculty